 - Read more on the role of motivation in math in "Motivating Students Who Struggle with Mathematics: An Application of Psychological Principles" (Hanich, 2011).

-If you are interested in more examples and evidence-based suggestions for improving math in your students, see Assisting Students Struggling with Mathematics: Response to Intervention (RtI) for Elementary and Middle Schools.
-Another excellent resource is the book Dyslexia and Mathematics edited by T.R.
+If you are interested in more examples and evidence-based suggestions for improving math in your students, an excellent resource is the book Dyslexia and Mathematics edited by T.R.
 Miles and Elaine Miles (2004).
 You may also be interested in the spring 2011 edition of IDA’s Perspectives on Language and Literacy: Mathematical Difficulties in School Age Children.

 Even if you do not hold an advanced degree in mathematics, you have much to offer your student who struggles with math.
 You can elucidate the underlying causes of the struggle, recommend a thorough assessment, and highlight the type of learning environment your student needs.
 You can help your student develop the requisite language, motivational, and meta-cognitive skills to achieve fluency in math.
 Success starts here!